 - 1. Decrease the bitrate (by editing the camera stream settings). - 2.
-Decrease the resolution (by editing the camera stream settings). - 3.
+Decrease the resolution (by editing the camera stream settings or by selecting a lower-resolution stream, if available). - 3.
 Switch to Low-bandwidth mode.

 If this error appears, the system can no longer see the camera: